MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 - Make sure that the 3D content isn't in the way of the operator who is doing the task.

-- Keep the field of vision in mind when you place assets.
+- Keep the field of vision in mind when you place your holograms.
 If you put a hologram behind someone, it will be very hard to find.

 - Use 3D content sparingly and for a clear purpose.
 Too much content can clutter the instructions and make them harder to follow.

-- Remember that you can attach a tether to 3D content to make it more discoverable.
+- Remember that you can attach a dotted line to 3D content to make it more discoverable.

 ## Manipulate holograms